Timeless Blend - Page 2

 Wood tones play a major role in getting the mix right.
 MCM furnishings have beautiful wood finishes, but many people are afraid of mixing finishes in a single room.
 Varying two to three wood tones can create a layered effect, and the contrast helps to create a harmonious look.
 If an MCM coffee table gets lost against oak-toned floors, one solution is to create a canvas for the table by placing it on top of a contemporary rug.

-British-born Andy Lacey and Karen Ronneback live in a mid-1950s Sacramento Eichler, which they purchased in 2013, and they documented their home's renovation on their blog fogmodern.com.
+When British-born Andy Lacey and Karen Ronneback lived in a mid-1950s Sacramento Eichler, they documented their home's renovation on their blog fogmodern.com.
 Having preserved or restored most of the home's original Eichler features, the couple wanted these to shine through.

 "We kept our color palette minimal, with white ceilings, walls, and floor; gray siding and beams; and warm wood paneling and furniture," Andy says.
 "We punctuated this with occasional bright color accents.
 We also kept clutter to a minimum.
 This allowed the architecture to breathe."

-They sourced a mixture of vintage and contemporary furnishings over the last four years, but even the contemporary pieces were chosen to fit the same mid-century aesthetic, and naturally blend with the home.
+They sourced a mixture of vintage and contemporary furnishings over a four-year period, but even the contemporary pieces were chosen to fit the same mid-century aesthetic, and naturally blend with the home.

-"We prefer vintage furniture, wherever possible," Lacey says.
+"We prefered vintage furniture, wherever possible," Lacey says.
 "Much like an Eichler, these pieces will never be 100 percent perfect—nor should they be.
 Vintage pieces tell a story, and have more charm than anything off the shelf.
-We also enjoy the quest for finding the right pieces, and have snagged many bargains via Craigslist and garage and estate sales."
+We also enjoyed the quest for finding the right pieces, and snagged many bargains via Craigslist and garage and estate sales."

 For example, Lacey bought a vintage Plycraft chair for just $35 and then paid approximately $200 to reupholster it.
 "This made way more sense to us than spending thousands on a new Eames lounge chair [reproduction]," he says.